silashatfield/web-invoice/readme.txt

 * Prefill customer information using the WordPress user list
 * Send invoice notifications to customers with a secured link back to the web invoice
 * Accept credit card payment via Authorize.net or MerchantPlus NaviGate
-* Moneybookers or PayPal available if you don't have a credit card processing account
+* Moneybookers, AlertPay or PayPal available if you don't have a credit card processing account
 * Setup recurring billing using Authorize.net's ARB (Automatic Recurring Billing) feature
 * Force web invoice pages to be viewed in SSL mode
 * Archive old invoices
 * Easily use old invoices as templates for new ones
 * Dynamic and intuitive user interface
 * Automatically mark invoices paid via Moneybookers as paid (Requires merchant status)
+* Automatically mark invoices paid via AlertPay as paid (Requires business status)

+This is a fork of [WP-Invoice](http://wordpress.org/extend/plugins/wp-invoice/), however now lot of things have changed since.

 == Installation ==